 Walkers, which are waterproof, can be used in the shower as an aid to standing.

-Typically, Original Medicare Part B covers 80% of the cost of equipment for use in the home that can be classed as “durable medical equipment” or DME.
+Typically, Original Medicare Part B covers 80% of the Medicare-approved cost of equipment for use in the home that is “durable medical equipment” or DME.

-If Original Medicare is going to class equipment as Durable Medical Equipment it needs to meet the following criteria :-
+For Original Medicare is going to consider equipment to be Durable Medical Equipment, it needs to meet the following criteria :-

 - Durable (can withstand repeated use)